All About Antler Dog Chews from Pet Expertise

 Antlers are unique to the deer family and are composed of a bone-like material which regenerates each year and branches out.
 They grow on the heads of more than sixty kinds of deer, including moose, reindeer, caribou, and elk.
-Antlers grow only on males, who use them as weapons to fight other males for leadership of the herd or for possession of a mate.
+Antlers grow only on males (except for caribou females which also grow antlers), who use them as weapons to fight other males for leadership of the herd or for possession of a mate.
 Antlers used as dog chews generally come from deer and elk.
 Moose antler is also available but because it is so flat it does not make an ideal dog chew.

 Deer grow a new pair of antlers each year from the time they are a year old.
 Antlers begin as layers of cartilage that slowly mineralize into bone.
 They are soft and easily damaged until they completely mineralize in late summer.
 Antlers grow very quickly - faster than any other kind of bone - up to one inch per day during the summer!
 As they get larger they begin to branch out and are covered with a thin skin of fine fur called velvet.
 At this time the blood that flows to the antlers stops, and then they begin to harden.
 When the antlers have reached their full growth, the protective velvet covering dries and the deer will rub the velvet off on trees.
 Finally in the winter, the antlers fall off, but with each successive year's growth, the antlers branch into more points until the deer has reached his prime.